Supporting Your Piano Pathway

 “One of the things I love about Lao Tzu is he is so funny.
 He’s explaining a profound and difficult truth here, one of those counterintuitive truths that, when the mind can accept them, suddenly double the size of the universe.
 He goes about it with this deadpan simplicity, talking about pots.”

-If the iconography of the empty vessel can be momentarily viewed as a metaphor for our piano playing, then perhaps the clay, design, craftsmanship and varnish can be taken for tokens of our technique, understanding and creative musicianship.
-And we might wonder whether it is the music itself which fills the pot.
+If the iconography of the empty vessel can be momentarily viewed as a metaphor for our piano playing, then perhaps the clay, design, craftsmanship and varnish can be taken for tokens of our understanding (mind), technique (body), and creative musicianship (soul).
+Their combined cultivation shapes us as three-dimensional pianists.

 Perhaps that space within, framed by our piano playing ability, provides the context for our piano journey, the connections we make with others along the way, the musical communication we develop with our audience, the spark which illumines our soul, all distilled within an empty vessel that we have committed ourselves to polishing and perfecting.